 Although minor mergers are the most popular explanation for the growth of galaxies in size, a dependence with environment is not clearly established, as we have seen before.
 Moreover, since the growth in size is stronger for massive early-type galaxies, the effect of environment should be larger for these objects.
 However, only spirals present a (weak) dependence with environment.
 Since field usually includes pairs and even groups of galaxies, interactions may have played an important role in the results found in previous studies.
-At this point a well defined environment can be crucial.
+At this point, a well-defined environment can be crucial.

 While it is easy to recognize a rich cluster, definitions of lowdensity environments can be confusing.
-In recent years there has been an increased emphasis on identifying low density or isolated galaxy populations.
-One of the most useful samples remains the visually selected Catalog of Isolated Galaxies (CIG) compiled by Karachentseva (1973), more recently vetted as the AMIGA sample (Analysis of the interstellar Medium of Isolated GAlaxies, Sulentic 2010, and references therein).
-AMIGA galaxies show different physical properties than galaxies in denser environments (even field galaxies), including a lower infrared luminosity ($L{FIR} < 10.5 \text{ L}{\odot}$) and colder dust temperature (Lisenfeld et al. 2007), a low level of radio continuum emission dominated by mild disk star formation (Leon et al. 2008), no radio active galactic nuclei (AGN) selected using the radio-far infrared correlation (0%; Sabater et al. 2008) and a small number of optical AGN (22%; Sabater et al. 2012), less molecular gas (Lisenfeld et al. 2011), or a smaller fraction of HI asymmetries (< 20%, Espada et al. 2011).
+In recent years, there has been an increased emphasis on identifying low-density or isolated galaxy populations.
+One of the most useful samples remains the visually selected catalogue of isolated galaxies (CIG) compiled by Karachentseva (1973), more recently vetted as the Analysis of the interstellar Medium of Isolated GAlaxies (AMIGA; Sulentic 2010, and references therein) sample.
+AMIGA galaxies show different physical properties than galaxies in denser environments (even field galaxies), including a lower infrared luminosity ($L{\rm FIR} < 10.5 \text{ L}{\odot}$) and colder dust temperature (Lisenfeld et al. 2007), a low level of radio continuum emission dominated by mild disc star formation (SF; Leon et al. 2008), no radio active galactic nuclei (AGN) selected using the radio-far-infrared correlation (0 per cent; Sabater et al. 2008) and a small number of optical AGN (22 per cent; Sabater et al. 2012), less molecular gas (Lisenfeld et al. 2011) or a smaller fraction of H I asymmetries (<20 per cent; Espada et al. 2011).
 In addition, early-type galaxies in AMIGA are fainter than late types, and most AMIGA spirals host pseudo-bulges rather than classical bulges, as well as different level of optical asymmetry, clumpiness and concentration (Durbala et al. 2008).
-The comparison of colors between AMIGA and pairs of galaxies has shown a passive star formation and a gaussian distribution of colors for isolated galaxies, while the galaxies in pairs present bluer colors and higher color dispersions, which is indicative of a star formation enhanced by interactions (Fernández Lorenzo et al. 2012).
+The comparison of colours between AMIGA and pairs of galaxies has shown a passive SF and a Gaussian distribution of colours for isolated galaxies, while the galaxies in pairs present bluer colours and higher colour dispersions, which is indicative of an SF enhanced by interactions (Fernández Lorenzo et al. 2012).
 If environment is affecting the growth in size of galaxies, might isolated galaxies be smaller than other galaxies because they had undergone fewer minor mergers?
 Galletta et al. (2006) tried to answer this question by comparing the distribution in size between isolated and interacting galaxies.
-Their results suggest that isolated galaxies are smaller than objects in interaction, but a comparison of the size as function of the stellar mass was not made in that work, which can lead to a wrong conclusion if the two samples do not have the same stellar mass distribution.
+Their results suggest that isolated galaxies are smaller than objects in interaction, but a comparison of the size as a function of the stellar mass was not made in that work, which can lead to a wrong conclusion if the two samples do not have the same stellar mass distribution.

-Here, we propose to analyze the stellar mass-size relation for the AMIGA sample of isolated galaxies.
-In Sect.
-2, the sample selection and data analysis is described.
-The stellar mass-size relation is presented in Sect.
-3, and the the discussion of the results is provided in Sect.
-4. Finally, the conclusions are exposed in Sect.
-5. Throughout this article, the concordance cosmology with $\Omega{\Lambda 0} = 0.7$, $\Omega{m0} = 0.3$ and $H_0 = 70$ km s-1 Mpc-1 is assumed for comparison with other studies about the stellar mass-size relation ($H_0 = 75$ km s-1 Mpc-1 is assumed in the other papers of AMIGA).
+Here, we propose to analyse the stellar mass-size relation for the AMIGA sample of isolated galaxies.
+In Section 2, the sample selection and data analysis is described.
+The stellar mass-size relation is presented in Section 3, and the discussion of the results is provided in Section 4.
+Finally, the conclusions are exposed in Section 5.
+Throughout this article, the concordance cosmology with $\Omega{\Lambda 0} = 0.7$, $\Omega{m0} = 0.3$ and $H_0 = 70$ km s-1 Mpc-1 is assumed for comparison with other studies about the stellar mass-size relation ($H_0 = 75$ km s-1 Mpc-1 is assumed in the other papers of AMIGA).
 Unless otherwise specified, all magnitudes are given in the AB system.